apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/backup-repo.md

   :::

 ## Configure BackupRepo

 With object storage services prepared, it's time to configure BackupRepo.
 KubeBlocks provides two ways for the configuration:

-- Automatic BackupRepo configuration during KubeBlocks installation;
+* Automatic BackupRepo configuration during KubeBlocks installation;
-- Manual BackupRepo configuration for on-demand scenarios.
+* Manual BackupRepo configuration for on-demand scenarios.

 ### Access BackupRepo

 There are two methods to access remote object storage:

-- Using command-line tools to directly access remote storage;
+* Use command-line tools to directly access remote storage.

-- Mounting the remote storage to the local system with a CSI driver, allowing the work processes to access the remote storage as if it were local files.
+* Mount the remote storage to the local system with a CSI driver, allowing the work processes to access the remote storage as if it were local files.

 The two access methods are referred to as "Tool" and "Mount".
-When creating BackupRepo, users can specify the access method through the `accessMethod` field, which can not be changed after creation.
+When creating BackupRepo, you can specify the access method through the `accessMethod` field, which can not be changed after creation.

 Generally, it is recommended to use the "Tool" method as it does not require installing an additional CSI driver, thus reducing dependencies.

 However, as backup and restore tasks require running in the namespace of the database cluster, using the "Tool" approach automatically synchronizes the necessary credentials for accessing the remote storage as secret resources in those namespaces.
 These credentials are used by the data transfer tool.
 If you have concerns about security risks associated with synchronizing secrets in a multi-tenant environment, you can choose to use the "Mount" method.